MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems

 The advantage value by GRPO is significantly influenced by $R_2$ while the effect of $R_1$ is negligible.
 This motivates the agent to maximize the value of $R_2$ even at the cost of losing $R_1$.
 Conversely, the advantage value calculated by MO-GRPO successfully considers both reward functions, even when their variances differ significantly.
-This indicates that, when using MO-GRPO, one does not need to manually adjust the scale of the reward models for a given task to prevent the agent from performing unbalanced optimization.

 \paragraph{Invariance to positive affine transformation.} An additional advantage of MO-GRPO is its invariance under positive affine transformations of reward functions. \begin{proposition}[Affine Invariance of MO-GRPO Advantage] Let $o_a$ and $o_b$ be two possible outputs, and let $\mathcal{R} = \{R_i\}_{i=1}^K$ be a set of reward functions.
 Consider a transformed set $\mathcal{R}' = \{R'_i = a_i R_i + b_i\}_{i=1}^K$ with $a_i > 0$.
 Then, the preference ordering induced by MO-GRPO is invariant under such positive affine transformations: